 The Head of the Asylum Service may postpone concluding the examination procedure where the Asylum Service cannot reasonably be expected to decide within the time limits laid down, due to an uncertain situation in the country of origin which is expected to be temporary.
 In such a case, the Asylum Service shall conduct reviews of the situation in that country of origin at least every six months; inform the applicants concerned within a reasonable time of the reasons for the postponement; and inform the European Commission within a reasonable time of the postponement of procedures for that country of origin.[6]
 Finally, the law states that in any event, the Asylum Service shall conclude the examination procedure within a maximum time limit of 21 months from the lodging of the application.[7]

-In practice, the time required for the majority of decisions on asylum applications exceeds the six-month period, and in cases of well-founded applications, the average time taken for the issuance of a decision is approximately two-three years.
-It is not uncommon for well-founded cases to take up to three or four years before asylum seekers receive a first instance decision.
-With the increase in the number of examiners, there has been an improvement in the time required to process cases.
+In practice, the time required for the majority of decisions on asylum applications exceeds the six-month period, and in cases of well-founded applications, the average time taken for the issuance of a decision is approximately two years.[8]
+It is not uncommon for well-founded cases to take up to three or four years before asylum applicants receive a first instance decision.
+With the increase in examiners there has been an improvement in the time required to process cases.
 However, in view of the large backlog, the waiting time remains long for many cases.[9]

-Overall, the backlog of pending cases has consistently increased since 2017, doubling from 2018 to 2019 and reaching 19,660 cases at the end of 2020.
-In addition, with the closure of the Refugee Reviewing Authority, approximately 400 cases were transferred back to the Asylum Service and onto the backlog and end of 2023, 89 cases are still pending.[10]
+Overall, the backlog of pending cases had consistently increased from 2017 onwards, doubling from 2018 to 2019 and reaching 19,660 cases at the end of 2020.
+In addition, with the closure of the Refugee Reviewing Authority, approximately 400 cases were transferred back to the Asylum Service and onto the backlog: at the end of 2023, 89 of those cases were still pending.[10]
 In 2021, for the first time in recent years, the backlog was slightly reduced, counting 16,994 pending cases at first instance, which concerned 18,805 persons.
 However, in 2022 it increased sharply to 29,715 applicants due, partly, to the increase in asylum applications but also because of the practice to not examine asylum applications from Syrian nationals from February onwards with very few exceptions.[11]
-In 2023, the number of asylum applications decreased significantly to half in comparison to 2022, however at year end the backlog remained high at 26,599 applicants.
+In 2023, the number of asylum applications decreased significantly to half in comparison to 2022, however at year end the backlog remained high at 26,599 applicants.[12]

-Regarding the quality of the decision, the absence of a formal quality assurance unit established at the Asylum Service, as well as the absence of Standard Operating Procedures, guidelines and mechanisms for internal quality control contribute to diverse approaches in the examination of cases.
+Regarding the quality of the decision, the absence of a formal quality assurance unit established at the Asylum Service, as well as the absence of Standard Operating Procedures, guidelines and mechanisms for internal quality control, contribute to diverse approaches in the examination of cases.
 Such differences are noted between examiners of the same agency (Asylum Service and EUAA), but also in the approach followed by the Asylum Service in comparison to the approach followed by the EUAA.
-Examples of cases where a diverse approach has been noted include cases with torture claims, LGBTIQ claims, and cases of Palestinians and the application of article 1d of the Geneva Convention.[12]
-Furthermore, interviews often differ with regards to the structure and the collection of data.[13]
-Cases are often identified where issues such as gender-based violence, torture, human trafficking, exploitation, and trauma are not detected or not considered and even if considered there is often a divergence on how they are assessed.[14]
+Examples of cases where a diverse approach has been noted include cases with torture claims, LGBTIQ claims, and cases of Palestinians and the application of article 1d of the Geneva Convention.[14]
+Furthermore, interviews often differ with regards to the structure and the collection of data.[15]
+The CyRC often identifies cases where issues such as gender-based violence, torture, human trafficking, exploitation, and trauma are not detected or not considered, or if they are considered there is often a divergence as to how they are assessed.[16]

 Prioritised examination and fast-track processing